-Teachers read with pupils a range of texts focusing on comprehension and specific features in relation to objectives and content domains.
+Once children progress off of ULS grouped guided reading and onto a whole class guided reading approach, teachers will read a range of texts focusing on comprehension and specific features in relation to objectives and content domains.
 This is an opportunity for teachers to model the act of being a fluent reader.
 Teachers demonstrate to the class by 'thinking aloud' the skills required to be a reader.
 For guided reading, the text chosen should be at a level slightly higher than the majority of the class and the teacher should plan differentiated questions around the text that encourage the children to enjoy, understand, discuss and analyse the written word in a supported environment.